aftekardic/atm-project/README.md

       - Additional Setup

          1. Configure your database settings in src/main/resources/application.properties.

          2. Ensure you have the necessary environment variables set up for database access and other configurations.

       - Run backend application
+        ```
-        `    cd backend
+        cd backend
         mvn spring-boot:run
-   `
+        ```
         or you can run from BackendApplication.java run button.

     - **Frontend**

       - Additional Setup

          1. Firstly you can set the .env file for frontend requests.

          2. Open the .env file in the frontend home directory and configure it according to your needs.
 After you can run the frontend application.

       - Run frontend application
+        ```
-        `    cd frontend
+        cd frontend
         npm run start
-   `
+        ```

 ### API Usage

 ---

+If you are using backend only, you should first get a token from the /authenticate endpoint, then you can use other endpoints by adding `Bearer <your_token>` to the Authorization of the Header.

 | HTTP Method | Endpoint                   | Description                        |
 | ----------- | -------------------------- | ---------------------------------- |